 The estimate provided to you by your mover will include a statement notifying you of two options of liability coverage for your shipment: Full (Replacement) Value Protection and Waiver of Full (Replacement) Value Protection, Released Value of 60 cents per pound per article.

-If you are moving from a location within a 50-mile radius of your mover’s (or its agents or brokers) place of business, the estimate must be based on a physical survey of your household goods, unless you waive this requirement in writing before your shipment is loaded.
+If you are moving from a location within a 50-mile radius of your mover’s (or its agents or brokers) place of business, the estimate must be based on a physical survey of your household goods.

 Please be aware that a household goods broker may only provide an estimate on a mover’s behalf if it has a written agreement with the mover and uses the mover’s published tariff.